China stocks down as inflation data limits room for easing; Hong Kong shares up

 The Artificial Intelligence (AI) sector was in the spotlight on Thursday, after Google's AlphaGo computer outwitted the world champion of the ancient Chinese board game of Go.

-Shares of several companies related to AI, such as CSG Smart Science and Technology and Shenyang Yuanda Intellectual Industry Group jumped by 10 percent daily limit.
+Shares of several companies related to AI, such as CSG Smart Science and Technology (300222.SZ) and Shenyang Yuanda Intellectual Industry Group (002689.SZ) jumped by 10 percent daily limit.

 Meantime, Hong Kong shares tracked Asian markets higher, buoyed by hopes that the European Central Bank will announce fresh monetary stimulus later in the day to support the struggling European economy.